directus/directus/docs/reference/system/presets.md

 `DELETE /presets`

-Provide an array of preset ids as the body of your request.
+Provide an array of preset IDs as the body of your request.

 </template>
 <template #graphql>